Already enrolled? Sign in

 Cyber Civics “Mini” includes six of our favorite lessons from the year-long program.
 Each of these are a snap to teach and will give your students the skills they need to successfully face some of the biggest challenges of the online world.

 The best news?
 We are so convinced you will love this short course that you will want to get our full program.
-So your investment of $199 will be credited towards the full Cyber Civics program should you subscribe within 12 months of purchase.
+So your investment will be credited towards the full Cyber Civics program should you subscribe within 12 months of purchase.
 How awesome is that?

 Frequently Asked Questions

 The fee ($199) provides you with a school-wide license for one full year.